Peace to the Gods and Goddesses of the foundation;

 And mad respect to London;

-Having already shown in The African Roots of Hebraism the connection between the ancient Egyptians and the Hebrews, the next few blog I will be posting will be based around the Egyptian goddess Hethor to show this connection even deeper.
+Having already shown in The African Roots of Hebraism the connection between the ancient Egyptians and the ancient Hebrews, the next few blogs will provide some lessons based on the ancient Egyptian goddess Hethor.

 Before I begin though I wish to tell you the meaning of this title Het-Hor.
 In ancient Egypt (Ægri-Crypt, or the land of the dead) it meant goddess and was the name given to the queen of the land, who married the Horu – who was the Pharaoh.